plausible/website/_posts/2020-10-12-open-source-licensing-and-why-were-changing-plausible-to-the-agpl-license.md

 One famous case is Apple taking BSD (which was licensed with a permissive license) and creating OSX based on it.
 They were not able to do that with Linux as Linux was not licensed with an MIT-like license.

-This is great if you only care about the spread of your code, but not so great if you'd like to encourage more companies to contribute back to the world of open source.
+MIT license is great if you only care about the spread of your code, and not so great if you'd like to encourage more companies to contribute back to the world of open source.
 But there's a license for that too.

 ## What is the GNU GPLv3 license?